 Christine L. Carter Ph.D.

-A sought-after keynote speaker, Dr. Carter loves to share her work in person.
+An engaging and sought-after speaker, Dr. Carter loves to share her work in person.
 Combining scientific research and practical application, she offers audiences not only a way to cope with modern pressures, but tactics to truly thrive.
-Dr. Carter looks at living life from the "sweet spot"—that place of both power and ease.
+She regularly keynotes at large conferences and fundraisers and is a popular commencement speaker.
+She is a frequent contributor to executive, general-interest, and parenting programs with other leading scholars and teachers.

 Dr. Carter has appeared on the “Oprah Winfrey Show,” the “Dr. Oz Show”, the “TODAY” show, the “Rachael Ray Show,” “The Daily Show with Jon Stewart,” “CBS Sunday Morning,” “ABC World News with Diane Sawyer”, PBS, as well as NPR and BBC Radio.
 She has been quoted or featured in The New York Times, the Los Angeles Times, USA Today, the Chicago Tribune, the San Francisco Chronicle, The Washington Post, the Boston Globe, The Wall Street Journal, as well as Real Simple, Good Housekeeping, Parenting, Men’s Health, Martha Stewart’s Whole Living, Fitness, Redbook, and dozens of other publications.